josiahkila/josiahkila.github.io/essays/codingStandards.md

 ---
 layout: essay
 type: essay
-title: "A Practical Look at Coding Standards: My Experience with ESLint"
+title: "The Pragmatic Value of Coding Standards: ESLint as a Case Study"
 # All dates must be YYYY-MM-DD format!
-date: "2023-09-21"
+date: 2023-09-21
 published: true
 labels:
   - Software Engineering